Doug Kramer Jr.: Chicago Bears (second stint)

 On November 17, 2023, Kramer was signed to the Bears practice squad.
-He signed a reserve/future contract on January 16, 2024.
+He signed a reserve/future contract with the Bears on January 16, 2024.

 Kramer began the 2024 season as a backup center.
-During the Week 4 game against the Los Angeles Rams, he played fullback on certain short yardage situations, one of which resulted in a one yard touchdown run by Roschon Johnson.
+During the Week 4 game against the Los Angeles Rams, he played fullback on certain short yardage situations, one of which resulted in a one-yard touchdown run by Roschon Johnson.
 The snaps were his first in the NFL that did not end in a quarterback kneel.

 On October 27, 2024, with only a few minutes left in the Week 8 game against the Washington Commanders, Kramer took a handoff at the one yard line, which he fumbled.
 The Bears went on to lose, 18–15, on a Hail Mary pass play thrown by the Commanders' Jayden Daniels known as the Hail Maryland.

 On March 18, 2025, the Bears re-signed Kramer to a one-year contract.
 He was waived on August 26 with an injury designation.

 Seattle Seahawks

-On November 20, 2025, Kramer was signed to the Seahawks practice squad.
+On November 20, 2025, Kramer was signed to the Seattle Seahawks' practice squad.
+He was released on December 2.

+Louisville Kings

+On January 14, 2026, Kramer was selected by the Louisville Kings of the United Football League (UFL).

+San Francisco 49ers

+On August 10, 2026, Kramer signed a one-year deal with the San Francisco 49ers.
+On August 30, he was released.